Canon 1300D vs 1D Mark II

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS-1D Mark II are two digital cameras that were revealed to the public, respectively, in March 2016 and January 2004.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and an APS-H sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 1D Mark II provides 8.2 MP.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS-1D Mark II are two digital cameras that were officially introduced, respectively, in March 2016 and January 2004.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and an APS-H (1D Mark II) sensor.
+The 1300D has a resolution of 17.9 megapixels, whereas the 1D Mark II provides 8.2 MP.

 An illustration of the physical size and weight of the Canon 1300D and the Canon 1D Mark II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark II is considerably larger (89 percent) than the Canon 1300D.
 Moreover, the 1D Mark II is substantially heavier (216 percent) than the 1300D.
 It is noteworthy in this context that the 1D Mark II is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.